 Our aim is to improve nutrition-related health outcomes by training professionals, strengthening research, implementing solutions and addressing inequalities, in line with the United Nations' Sustainable Development Goals and the Decade of Action on Nutrition 2016-2025.
-We deliver our work through the following inter-related sessions.
-Explore the main categories below.
+We deliver our work through the following inter-related sections.
+Explore the main categories below:

 Nutrition Education, Training and Skills (NETS)

 Undertaking primary nutrition research through basic science, human interventions, population studies and evidence syntheses to inform health policy and practice.